Specialists in Dog Law | Tel: 01304 755 557

-- An order for the return of the dog, and
+- An order for the return of the dog

 - An order for damages for wrongful retention of the dog

-- Who bought the dog / Whose name is on the contract with a rescue
+- Who bought the dog (including whose name is on the contract made with the rescue centre or breeder)

 - Whose name is registered with the Kennel Club

-- Whose name is registered on the microchip database
+- Who is registered on the microchip database

-- Who is recorded at the vets practice
+- Whose name is recorded at the vet’s practice

-- Whose name is on the insurance certificate
+- Who is registered on the insurance certificate